 Mechanical Chronographs vs Quartz Chronographs

 A quartz (battery powered) watch is usually more accurate, does not require winding and is less delicate than a mechanical version.
 The main complaint that watch enthusiasts have of quartz watches is the ticking seconds hand, and with a chronograph, this function is relegated to a tiny sub-dial.
 Mechanical chronographs are expensive to buy and service and can be easily damaged if the chronograph is run excessively or reset while in motion.
 However, they are astounding pieces of engineering and look great.
-Affordable mechanical chronographs such as the Seagull 1963 and the Alpha Moon watch are therefore in great demand from those who cannot afford Swiss versions such as the Omega Speedmaster.
+Affordable mechanical chronographs such as the Seagull 1963 are therefore in great demand from those who cannot afford Swiss versions such as the Omega Speedmaster.